 Example Email Enquiry to a Therapist

-“Hi my name is _________ , I am looking for a therapist to help with issues of sadness and who has experience with LGBTQ+ populations.
+“Hi my name is _________ , I am looking for a therapist to help with issues of depression and who has experience with LGBTQ+ populations.
 I am available for therapy _____________(Days of Week) between _____________ (Time of Day).
 The best phone number to reach me at is _____________ and the best email address to reach me at is _____________.”

 This gives the therapist a good idea of what you are looking for and your availability from the start so they can see if their schedule can accommodate you.

-The importance of choosing a session during a time that you have the least commitments is key.
+The importance of choosing a session during a time when you have the least commitments is key.
 When choosing a therapist to work with you never want to bend your schedule to the therapist’s availability.
 This will create problems in the future if you have to continue juggling commitments and can’t give proper time to your treatment.
-A good rule of thumb when scheduling a session is make sure you have plenty of time to get to your appointment and make sure you have some time to reflect afterwards.
+A good rule of thumb when scheduling a session is to make sure you have plenty of time to get to your appointment and some time to reflect afterwards.
 The less likely you are to miss a session the better your treatment will be.
 If you continually need to cancel then this will affect your outcomes.
 Your time is valuable and you must treat it as such.

 Finding the RIGHT Therapist